JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

-This route swaps `contents.clone()` with `contents.to_owned()`, which should cause it speed up because it does not have to copy memory, but copying memory is so quick, it's lost in the noise of the speed tests and is not significant here.
+This route swaps `contents.clone()` with `contents.to_owned()`, which should cause it to speed up because it does not have to copy memory, but copying memory is so quick, it's lost in the noise of the speed tests and is not significant here.

 Not all hypothetical optimizations show scientific results.